 Thrift & Treats in Pulaski County – 2-Day Itinerary

 Thrift, Explore, & Nosh Your Way Through Our Ozark Mountain Landscape

 Thrifting and antiques are worth traveling for!
 Add flea markets, gift shops, and sweet treats into the mix and you have the recipe for a memorable weekend experience!
 Our 2-day Shopping itinerary is a useful guide full of helpful suggestions to plan your Pulaski County shopping adventure!

 Treasures can be found around every bend of our Thrift & Treats Trail!
 Unique experiences, community art, mouthwatering meals, fascinating history, and amazing views are plentiful along the trail.
 The trail meanders along Pulaski County’s country backroads to uncrowded, Ozark Mountain small towns with quirky charm.

 Wile away the day wandering into our storefronts.
 Poke through every corner of our antique stores.
 Discover colorful murals.
 Browse an art gallery.
 Shop at unique boutiques.
 Soak up Waynesville’s unique history as you stroll the Square.
 Lose yourself in the nostalgic Americana that defines Route 66.
 Indulge your taste buds at our Mom & Pop restaurants.
 Indulge your sweet tooth at our coffee shops, cupcakerys, and creameries.

 A Memorable Weekend Experience!

-You will need a full weekend to antique, explore, and nosh your way through our Thrift & Treats Trail.
+You will need a full two days to antique, explore, and nosh your way through our Thrift & Treats Trail.
 Clean and comfortable lodging options are clustered in Saint Robert.
 Airbnbs and rustic Ozarks resorts dot the countryside throughout Pulaski County.
 Consider three overnights while planning.
 We recommend traveling to Pulaski County Thursday evening and departing on Sunday morning.